 The remaining NIRSJC members (Sullivan Boomer and John McGuigan) and a number of other prominent members of the various railway societies were then roped in, to help to establish the new organisation, and gain acceptance and credibility from the railways (UTA and CIÉ) and other external bodies.
 It is always dangerous to name individuals, as someone will feel left out, but Laurence Liddle, John Harcourt, Lord O'Neill, Craig Robb, Harry Frazer and Drew Donaldson, were all involved.

-An inaugural meeting of the "Railway Preservation Society of Ireland" was held in Belfast in September 1964 - and the rest, as they say, is history.
+An inaugural meeting of the "Railway Preservation Society of Ireland" was held in Belfast on 30th September 1964 - and the rest, as they say, is history.
 On that occasion, Denis Grimshaw was elected as Secretary - the first of two spells in the post.

 Of the original three, Derek Young and Denis Grimshaw are still active RPSI members - Michael Shannon left Belfast to live in England shortly after the RPSI was formed.
 Of the original committee, Sullivan Boomer is active on the footplate, John Harcourt is a regular supporter, the late Laurence Liddle maintained contact in Five Foot Three into his nineties from Australia, and Craig Robb still took an occasional photograph before his untimely death.

 A very poor photo from the inaugural meeting.
 It appears to be a youthful looking Sullivan Boomer and John White in the background.
 (Belfast Telegraph 1/10/1964)

 Subsequent Society history is recorded in the various issues of Five Foot Three.